MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/gpu-partitioning.md

 - You can assign only a single GPU partition to a VM.

-- Partition are auto-assigned to the VMs.
+- Partitions are auto-assigned to the VMs.
 You can't choose a specific partition for a specific VM.

 :::zone pivot="azure-stack-hci"